-• Ensure that candidates being reviewed receive an annual written assessment of their progress toward promotion and/or tenure and that they receive specific guidance about any issues or concerns that require attention.

-- Ensure that the declared area of excellence is progressing appropriately and that the candidate is documenting at least satisfactory performance in the other areas.
-Satisfactory performance in all three areas is required for continued probationary reappointments. - Develop a list of, and proceed with the solicitation of letters from, peer reviewers for each candidate in accordance with the section on External Assessment in sufficient time to meet school and campus guidelines. - Committee size and composition: - Make sure that the primary (department) committee complies with all of the requirements found in the Primary/Department and Unit/School Level Promotion and/or Tenure Committees Responsibilities section below. - If the primary/department committee does not have faculty/librarians at or above the rank sought by the candidate, establish a special primary committee that may include members from outside the department, school, or campus.
-Such a committee should be composed in consultation with the duly constituted primary committee and should reflect disciplines as similar to the candidate's as possible. - If the candidate's scholarship is interdisciplinary, team science, or public in nature, consider adding additional ad hoc members who can appreciate the interdisciplinary and collaborative nature of the work to be reviewed to the primary/department committee for that case.
-Such ad hoc members should be added in consultation with the duly constituted primary committee. - The committee must be of sufficient size to produce a minimum of four yes or no votes (not including absences or abstentions). - If members are added for interdisciplinary or size reasons, candidates are to have no role in the identification or solicitation of such additional members. - If invited presentations are vital evidence for candidates' reputation in their field, the quality of these invited presentations should be addressed at the departmental level.
+- Ensure that candidates being reviewed receive an annual written assessment of their progress toward promotion and/or tenure and that they receive specific guidance about any issues or concerns that require attention. - Ensure that the declared area of excellence is progressing appropriately and that the candidate is documenting at least satisfactory performance in the other areas.
+Satisfactory performance in all three areas is required for continued probationary reappointments. - Develop a list of, and proceed with the solicitation of letters from, peer reviewers for each candidate in accordance with the section on External Assessment in sufficient time to meet school and campus guidelines. - Committee size and composition: - Make sure that the primary (department) committee complies with all of the requirements found in the Primary/Department and Unit/School Level Promotion and/or Tenure Committees Responsibilities section below. - o If the primary/department committee does not have faculty/librarians at or above the rank sought by the candidate, establish a special primary committee that may include members from outside the department, school, or campus.
+Such a committee should be composed in consultation with the duly constituted primary committee and should reflect disciplines as similar to the candidate's as possible. - o If the candidate's scholarship is interdisciplinary, team science, or public in nature, consider adding additional ad hoc members who can appreciate the interdisciplinary and collaborative nature of the work to be reviewed to the primary/department committee for that case.
+Such ad hoc members should be added in consultation with the duly constituted primary committee. - The committee must be of sufficient size to produce a minimum of four yes or no votes (not including absences or abstentions). - If members are added for interdisciplinary or size reasons, candidates are to have no role in the identification or solicitation of such additional members.